merajbeg/mb0519/README.md

 ---------------------------------------------------------------------------------
-With that saif, here are some guiding principals to consider before building the tool rental application.
+With that said, here are some guiding principals to consider before building the tool rental application.
 Later, I have also included specific assumptions that I made in building the tool renting application.
 ---------------------------------------------------------------------------------

 Scalability: The application should be designed to handle a potentially large number of concurrent users.
 It should be scalable to accommodate increasing user traffic and rental requests without compromising performance.